 Contractor agrees that the regulatory compliance and public perception of the Facility is of extreme importance to the WPWMA and agrees to perform all operations in such a way as to minimize the amount of regulatory compliance issues with all Applicable Law so that: 1) there are no more than two (2) consecutive months for which the any part of the Facility receives an Area of Concern (AOC) from a regulatory agency as a result of the Contractor’s actions or inactions related to the operational responsibilities as outlined in this Agreement, and 2) there are zero (0) months for which the any part of the Facility receives a Notice of Violation (NOV) from any regulatory agency as a result of the Contractor’s actions or inactions related to the operational responsibilities as outlined in this Agreement.

 The Parties acknowledge that consistent, compliant operation of the Facility is of utmost importance, that poor regulatory performance may adversely affect the WPWMA, and that the WPWMA has considered and relied on Contractor’s representations as to its quality of compliance commitment in entering into this Agreement.
 The Parties further recognize that quantified standards of performance are necessary and appropriate to ensure consistent and reliable service.
 The Parties further recognize that if Contractor fails to achieve the regulatory compliance performance standards, the WPWMA, the Participating Agencies and their residents will suffer damages and that it is and will be impracticable and extremely difficult to ascertain and determine the exact amount of damages that they will suffer.
-Therefore, the Parties agree that the following liquidated damage amounts represent a reasonable estimate of the amount of such damages considering all of the circumstances existing on the Effective Date, including the relationship of the sums to the range of harm to the WPWMA and Participating Agencies that reasonably could be anticipated and in anticipation that proof of actual damages would be costly or impractical.
+Therefore, the Parties agree that the following liquidated damage amounts represent a reasonable estimate of the amount of such damages considering all of the circumstances existing on the Initial Commencement Date, including the relationship of the sums to the range of harm to the WPWMA and Participating Agencies that reasonably could be anticipated and in anticipation that proof of actual damages would be costly or impractical.
 In placing their initials at the places provided, each Party specifically confirms the accuracy of the statements made above and the fact that each Party had ample opportunity to consult with legal counsel and obtain an explanation of this liquidated damage provision at the time that this Agreement was made